-In 2016, an overall aviation strategic plan was completed which identified critical issues relating to the two airports and established goals to enhance air cargo development, enhance and maintain air service to Canadian travelers, maintain the quality of overall customer service, and improve the financial sustainability of BNIA and NFIA.
+In 2016, an overall aviation strategic plan was completed, which identified critical issues relating to the two airports and established goals to enhance air cargo development, enhance and maintain air service to Canadian travelers, maintain the quality of overall customer service, and improve the financial sustainability of BNIA and NFIA.

-A two-year, \$80 million passenger terminal and baggage claim expansion project at BNIA is scheduled to begin in 2018.
-The project will improve overall airport security, expand and modernize the baggage claim area, improve passenger flow to and from the international boarding areas, expand the terminal for additional concessions and amenities, and add new curb space at both ends of the BNIA terminal.
-Passenger Facility Charges are funding program design and are the planned source for project construction.
+A two-year, \$67.7 million passenger terminal and baggage claim expansion and renovation project at BNIA began in 2019.
+The project will improve overall airport security, expand and modernize the baggage claim area, improve passenger flow to and from all boarding areas, including international boarding areas, expand the terminal for additional concessions and amenities, and add new curb space at both ends of the BNIA terminal.